Planned Parenthood clinic in Austin, Texas, resumes abortion services

 “While we are thrilled that we are able to resume providing women with abortion in Austin - health services that have been their constitutional right for 40 years - there are still women throughout the state that have no option available,” Planned Parenthood of Greater Texas spokeswoman Sarah Wheat said in a statement.

-The provision requires doctors to have an agreement with a hospital within 30 miles of the facility in case women have complications because of an abortion procedure.
+The provision requires doctors to have an agreement with a hospital within 30 miles (50 km) of the facility in case women have complications because of an abortion procedure.

 A divided U.S. Supreme Court declined on Tuesday to block implementation of the new law.